Get

 Is Lidocaine Safe For Cats?
 Our Vet Discusses Safety & Risks

 Even though cats typically aren’t as vocal or outwardly expressive of their pain as canines, they do still experience pain, leading veterinarians to look for safe and effective pain management medications.
 One that you may be wondering about is lidocaine.
 Is it safe for cats?
-The answer is yes when it’s used at the proper dosage, but it may not be the best choice for your feline friend.
+The answer is yes, only when it’s used at the proper dosage and route of administration by a veterinary professional, but it still may not be the best choice for your feline friend.
 Here’s what you need to know about lidocaine use in cats.

 divider 1 paws